comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 6.1.4.
 The application must be highly availible and not experience downtimes.

 6.1.5.
-The application must access the OpenWeatherMap API and fetch new data every 60 seconds.
+The application must access the OpenWeatherMap API and fetch new data.

 6.1.6.
 The application must allow selection of different locations as well as different times.